 Osteopathic work is to support you and to help you face this event.
 During the 9th month (2 or 3 weeks before Childbirth) we will check that all the involved structures are free.

 We will check that pelvis is free at joints, ligaments and muscles level, as well as spin and lumbar.
-Without forgetting, for sure, the diaphragm muscle that will allows you to breath and to exert contractions properly during each push.
+Without forgetting, for sure, the diaphragm muscle that allows you to breath and to exert contractions properly during each push.

 It’s important to notice that an osteopathic follow-up doesn’t replace a visit with your general practitioner or an obstetrical follow-up.